-Miriam has been licensed by the state of Florida since 2003, and has also received national certification as a professional midwife.
-Miriam has an AS in Midwifery from Miami Dade College.
-Additionally, she has attended birthing mothers at a busy clinic in Honduras and worked in an emergency room in Ecuador.
-Miriam is certified as a Doula and Childbirth Educator specializing in hypnosis for labor and birth.
-Her proudest professional accomplishment was working successfully in 2006 to restructure Florida Midwifery Law.
-She is fluent in English, Spanish, and Sign Language.
-Miriam teaches Florida Law and Rule at FSTM.
+Miriam has been licensed by the State of Florida since 2003, and has received national certification as a professional midwife.
+Miriam has an Associate of Science degree in Midwifery from Miami Dade College.
+Additionally, she has attended birthing mothers at a busy clinic in the Honduras and worked in an emergency room in Ecuador.
+Miriam is certified as a doula and childbirth educator specializing in hypnosis for labor and birth.
+Her proudest professional accomplishment was working successfully in 2006 to restructure the Florida Midwifery Law.
+She is fluent in English, Spanish, and American Sign Language.